cobalthq/cobalt-product-public-docs/content/en/Methodologies/internal-network.md

 - Web and patch deployment servers
 - Printers
 - FTP servers
-- Active Directory (AD) servers and clients
+- Azure Active Directory (AD) servers and clients

 All of these services leave characteristic signatures that a port scan can detect.